platanus/blog/_drafts/dockerize-your-rails-app.md

 If you run it again you will find that is much faster because docker caches the building process.

-The problem with our Dockerfile is that the "ADD" line will be ran everytime that any file in our current folder changes.
+The problem with our Dockerfile is that the "ADD" line will be ran everytime that any file in our current folder changes (this includes the `RUN bundle install` line).
 That would be very annoying.

 So to avoid that copy your Gemfile to a Gemfile.base file and lets change our Dockerfile like this:

 ```
 FROM ruby:2.1